SRombauts/UEPlasticPlugin/README.md

 #### How to build from sources

-If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 bellow) and the plugin will get rebuild the next time you compile your project.
+Why: If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 bellow) and the plugin will get rebuild the next time you compile your project.

 Else, if you want to rebuild the plugin for a Blueprint project: